 Vapor monitoring is not recommended as sole method for compliance because of the delay in detection and potential for wet sensors.
 By the time the vapor sensors go to alarm, the contamination has likely already occurred.

-Groundwater monitoring involves the use of permanent monitoring wells placed close to the UST.
+Groundwater monitoring involves the use of permanent monitoring wells placed close to the underground storage tank (UST).
 The wells are checked at least monthly for the presence of product that has leaked from the UST and is floating on the groundwater surface.

 Groundwater monitoring is not recommended as the sole method for compliance because of the delay in detection.
 By the time the sensors go to alarm, contamination has likely already occurred.

-Interstitial monitoring requires secondary containment, which provides a barrier between the tank or piping system and the environment.
+Interstitial monitoring requires secondary containment, like a double wall tank or double wall piping, which provides a barrier between the tank or piping system and the environment.
 The barrier holds the leak between the tank and the barrier so that the leak is detected.